Serfentum/ML2018/README.md

 # Conspects to [Introduction to Machine Learning Course](https://stepik.org/course/4852)
-Here you can find conspects in form of jupyter notebooks to stepik course.
-You can view
+Here you can find notes in form of jupyter notebooks to stepik course.

 #TODO
 * improve 1st note in pandas